-The service provider appends a designated alphanumeric character to the beginning of the 15-character CNAM of record for a verified Caller ID (e.g., *JOHN DOE)
+The service provider prepends a designated alphanumeric character to the 15-character CNAM of record for a verified Caller ID (e.g., *JOHN DOE)

-Note that the “*” in the simple examples above is meant to verify the Caller ID (telephone number identity) in the associated SIP URI and not the displayed CNAM.
+Note that the “*” in the simple examples above is meant to relay the verification of the calling number in the associated SIP URI and not the displayed CNAM.
 There are established commercial practices and policies around the subscriber information used in 3rd party CNAM services, how it is obtained and how quickly it is updated in authoritative databases.

-As validated through actual testing, the examples above afford at least two, immediate to near term device implementation approaches:
+The examples above afford at least two, immediate to near term device implementation approaches:

 An existing analog device of a subscriber that supports conventional CNAM can just display what is signaled, e.g., “JOHN DOE*” (as discussed below, some agreement across service providers could simplify the subscriber education process)

-A device operating system or application vendor can interpret the “*” and enhance a screen-based display to the subscriber as illustrated below (i.e., the black padlock within the green circle):
+A device operating system or application vendor can interpret the “*” and enhance a screen-based display to the subscriber as illustrated below (i.e., the black padlock):

+Considerations during Transition to STIR/SHAKEN Caller Authentication and Signaling

-Given the above description and explanation, the following highlights items to consider when signaling Verified Caller ID status using conventional CNAM:
+When signaling Verified Caller ID status using conventional CNAM, the following items should be considered:

 As with any signaling approach, use of the conventional CNAM display field for relaying the Verified Caller ID status to the UE needs to be secure and not easily imitated by scammers.
 For example, a service provider should override any included CNAM from another network with this approach.

-If a single alphanumeric character is used from conventional CNAM instead of overwriting the CNAM of record with a different name like “FRAUD CALL”, existing 15-character CNAMs need to be addressed.
+If a single alphanumeric character is used and the existing CNAM of record is already 15 characters long, then the name needs to be reviewed according to the service provider's truncation rules.
 Further, the selected character should not be used in existing CNAMs of record.
+Lastly, it is important to understand that the idea of appending/prepending a special character to the 15-character CNAM could be misused by bad actors.
+As the concept is implemented with some service providers, scammers could insert it on calls to other networks that do not offer this service securely.
+If the public is trained to trust that symbol, then some subscribers may be affected.

-This approach doesn’t assume that a 3rd party CNAM service is used.
-What is key is the ubiquitous network switching support for conventional CNAM queries and device support to display 15 character CNAMs.
+This approach relies on ubiquitous network switching support by the service provider for conventional CNAM queries and device support to display 15-character CNAMs.

-A draft IETF document, “PASSporT Extension for Rich Call Data”, proposes a way to broaden the identity claim to include CNAM that may be inserted at call origination.
-Thus, this approach is extensible in the future to not just signaling a verified Caller ID but also the associated, displayed CNAM.
+This approach may be extensible in the future to not just relaying the verification status of Caller ID but also the associated CNAM.
+For example, if the current SHAKEN identity claim is extended to cases where the name is signaled from the originating network, then both the verification of Caller ID and its associated CNAM can potentially be relayed to the consumer using this approach.

-ATIS IP-NNI continues to discuss the desire to signal more information to the UE about the verification status.
-However, at this time, it seems like any such approach would require changes to the UEs to interpret and act on such information (e.g., any extensions to the “verstat” tel URI parameter).
-The near term approach to use conventional CNAM can be an option to accelerate implementations and signal the most critical piece of information to UEs.
-Note that another simple approach, for example, could be to use a single, numeric value between zero and nine, thus supporting up to ten possible statuses to be signaled.
+The ‘verstat’ tel URI parameter has been standardized with three potential values to signal Verified Caller ID status.
+However, there may be a need to signal more information to the UE about the verification status.
+Any such extensions would need to go back through the standardization process and UEs would then need to make changes to support these extensions.
+The near-term approach to use conventional CNAM can be an option to accelerate implementations, as well as signal more verification status information to UEs.
+A simple approach, for example, could be to use a single, numeric value between zero and nine, thus supporting up to ten possible statuses to be signaled.

-Any display approach to UEs will require subscriber education.
-For devices that simply display what is sent to them, subscribers will need to understand how their traditional display has changed.
-Such education can be greatly simplified if a uniform industry approach is agreed to.

-If conventional CNAM to signal Verified Caller ID status is considered for use as a near term approach, then a transition plan to any more standards-based approach needs to address implementation changes, subscriber education (re-education) and the results of their call experience with this approach.
+A transition plan to a more standards-based approach needs to address implementation changes, subscriber education (re-education) and the results of their call experience with this approach.